About

 - Ignore

-Dockerfile.dx,docker-compose.dx.yml, and all ofdx/.
-They are irrelevant to this project and should not be touched or read ever. - The front-end should use HTML Web Components AKA Custom Elements
+Dockerfile.dx,docker-compose.dx.yml, and all ofdx/— irrelevant to this project - The front-end should use HTML Web Components AKA Custom Elements, and should avoid any "loose" JavaScript that runs on load and finds elements

 CSS